nicholascannon/event-sourced-ecommerce/README.md

 ## Quick links

-Not farmiliar with the structure of this project?
+Not familiar with the structure of this project?
 Here's some quick links to jump to the interesting stuff:

 -   [Order service express app](./services/order-service/app.ts) (a good starting point)